cfenollosa/os-tutorial/01-bootsector-barebones/README.md

 *Concepts you may want to Google beforehand: assembler, BIOS*

+**Goal: Create a file which the BIOS interprets as a bootable disk**

 This is very exciting, we're going to create our own boot sector!

 Theory